 The dog appears to Mother Sawyer in prison, now with white fur rather than black, and makes it clear that he has no intention of helping her further: she is already damned, so he has got what he wants.

 He also takes his leave of Cuddy Banks, who is spiritual small fry and not worth bothering with; corruption in high places will be more rewarding.

 The penitent Frank and the impenitent Mother Sawyer are hanged.

 Sir Arthur is ordered by the court to pay Winifred a thousand marks.

 Synopsis reproduced with permission from Martin Wiggins, British Drama, 1533-1642: A Catalogue (Oxford, 2012- ).

-Image: Harriet Walter as Mother Sawyer in our production of The Witch of Edmonton in 1981.
+Image: Harriet Walter as Winifred in our production of The Witch of Edmonton in 1981.